 While there is a great deal of wisdom and culture in seed saving, and much to share and learn, the act of saving seed itself is also very simple.

 “Sure, there’s stuff to know and it’s great to make a connection with others so you can share tips and tricks about growing in your own area and share seeds,” McVeigh says.
 “But really it’s just a matter of working with nature and letting her do what she wants to do.

 “Then when you start really getting into it, you meet other people who are into it, which leads to more ideas and more connection.
 That’s the best thing, especially if you’re having a hard time – that connection with other people and community and the feeling that you’re making something happen.
 For me, it’s been a really fantastic journey.”

-“Seed saving is all part of an international movement,” McVeigh says.
-“Peasants have been fighting back against the commodification of seeds for years and years.
-There’s a big move by the capitalist industrial agricultural system to try and take ownership of seeds; to take them out of community ownership.
+“Seed saving is part of an international movement,” McVeigh says.
+“Peasants have been fighting against the commodification of seeds for years.
+Capitalist industrial agricultural systems want to take ownership of seeds; to take them out of community ownership.